What's the difference in bears?

 Size is not a good indicator of which species is which.
 Black bears can weigh up to 800 pounds in the fall, and grizzly bears on Alberta’s Eastern Slopes can weigh as little as 250 pounds in the spring.

 Look for the size of the shoulders, face profile, claw length and shoulder hump to tell the difference.
-Regardless of being able to identify what bear you're encountering, understanding bear behaviour is key to enjoying a safe environment for us and the bears.
+Regardless of being able to identify what bear you're encountering, understanding bear behavior is key to enjoying a safe environment for us and the bears.

 Bears usually choose to avoid us unless there's a food source, we've entered a space they want to defend, it's an especially aggressive bear etc..
 Like people, you can get different personalities of bears.
 Observe the bear you're seeing and determine their behavior.